Stirling Castle (1829 brig): Loss

 In 1836, Stirling Castle was under the command of Captain James Fraser.
 She ran aground on 25 May 1836 on the Swain Reefs (near present-day Rockhampton, Queensland) while travelling from Sydney to Singapore.
-The surviving members of the crew, including Fraser and his wife Eliza, managed to journey to the nearby Fraser Island (which at that time was known as Great Sandy Island) where they camped for several days before being taken into the camps of the local Butchulla people, the local group of Aboriginal people.
-James Fraser died while in their captivity (accounts differ as to whether he died due to starvation, or as a result of being speared), however, Eliza Fraser and some members of the crew subsisted among the Aborigines for seven weeks and were later rescued by a Lt.
+The surviving members of the crew, including Fraser and his wife Eliza, managed to journey to the nearby Fraser Island (which at that time was known as Great Sandy Island) where they camped for several days before being taken captive by the local Butchulla group of Aboriginal people, who took from them their clothes and belongings and used them for forced labour.
+James Fraser died while in their captivity (accounts differ as to whether he died due to starvation, or as a result of being speared), however, Eliza Fraser, who had been subjected to "the most terrible and revolting sufferings" and some members of the crew were later rescued by a Lt.
 Charles Otter.
 Lloyd's List reported on 14 March 1837 that Stirling Castle, Fraser (late), master, had been totally lost on Eliza Reef.

-Eliza Fraser later returned to England where her services as a storyteller proved to be very much in demand and became a celebrity due to her ordeal.
+Eliza Fraser later returned to the United Kingdom, where in England her services as a storyteller proved to be very much in demand, and she became a celebrity due to her ordeal.
 As a result of her association with Great Sandy Island, it was by the 1880s known as Fraser Island, though it is still known as K'gari by the Butchulla.
+The island and the locality of Fraser Island, Queensland were officially renamed K'gari in 2023.